TomPrograms/cleanscript/Readme.md

 ## Overview

 The syntax of Cleanscript is desgined to be a blend of syntax from Javascript and Python.
-Cleanscript mostly functions the same as standard Javascript, still allowing access to all the standard Javascript methods, prototypes and functions, however enforces (but more importanly allows) indent-based blocks and includes some useful features not present in ES5 or ES6 Javascript.
-Cleanscript is intended to have a low-overhead to learn and understand for Javascript users while maintaining extra, useful features and an indent-based syntax.
+Cleanscript mostly functions the same as standard Javascript, still allowing access to all the standard Javascript methods, prototypes and functions, however writes more like Python, with indent-based grammar and no semi-colons at the end of lines.
+Cleanscript is intended to have a low-overhead to learn and understand for Javascript users while maintaining extra, useful features.
 Cleanscript is in an immature, early state, however can compile accurate Cleanscript stabily.
 Any pull-requests or issues would be apppreciated.

 ## Installation